BFuhry/tdx-canonical-bfuhry/guest-tools/boot/README.md

 rtmr_3 : 000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
 ```

-### Direct boot with UKI
+### Bundled Direct Boot

-Another way to do direct boot is to use the [Unified Kernel Image](https://uapi-group.org/specifications/specs/unified_kernel_image/).
-UKI leads to better UEFI Secure Boot support, better supporting TPM measurements and confidential computing, and a more robust boot process.
+Boot the TD with this direct boot method:

 ```
 $ cd guest-tools/direct-boot
-$ ./boot_uki.sh 24.04
+$ ./boot_direct_bundled.sh 24.04
 ```

-You can use `tdeventlog` program to compare the event log journal to the one generated by the `direct boot` method in the previous section.
+Once you are in the guest console, you can see the event log journal as explained in the previous section.